Random cliques in random graphs and sharp thresholds for $F$-factors: Extension to -balanced graphs

 So suppose that $F$ is nice.
-Let $C$ be the set of $k$ vertices in the graph cycle corresponding to $H$, so each hyperedge $h$ of $H$ consists of two consecutive vertices of $C$ and $r-2$ `external' vertices.
-The edges of $G(H)\supset G(H_F)$ within $V(C)$ are precisely the edges of $C$.
-Since $F$ is nice and so not a subgraph of $C$, it follows that $F_0$ contains a vertex $v$ outside $C$.
+Let $C$ be the ($2$-)graph\footnote{$C$ is a graph even if $t\ge 3$.} cycle corresponding to $H$, so each hyperedge $h$ of $H$ consists of two consecutive vertices of $C$ and $r-2$ `external' vertices.
+Then $G(H_F)$ cannot contain any ($t$-)edges within $V(C)$ other than the edges of the $2$-graph $C$.
+Since $F$ is $3$-connected, it is not a subgraph of $C$, so $F_0$ contains a vertex $v$ outside $C$.
 Assume without loss of generality that $v\in h_1$.
 Let $x$ and $y$ be the vertices of $C$ in $h_1$.
-Deleting $x$ and $y$ cannot disconnect the $3$-connected graph $F_0$.
-But $F_0\subset G(H_F)\subset G(H)$, a graph which contains no edges between $h_1\setminus\{x,y\}$ and $V(H-h_1)\setminus\{x,y\}$.
-It follows that $V(F_0)\subset h$, so in fact these two sets of $r$ vertices are the same.
+Then $F_0\subset G(H_F)=F_1\cup \bigcup_{j=2}^k F_j$, a union of two ($t$-)graphs whose vertex sets intersect in $\{x,y\}$.
+Since $F_0$ is 3-connected, it follows that $V(F_0)\subset V(F_1)=h_1$, so in fact these two sets of $r$ vertices are the same.
 Now every $F_j$ contributes at least one edge to $F_0$.
-For $j>1$ this edge can only be $xy$, so we conclude that $F_0\subset F_1+xy$.
+For $j>1$ this edge can only be $xy$, so we conclude that $k=2$ and that $F_0\subset F_1+xy$ (so also $t=2$).
 Hence it is possible to transform $F$ into an isomorphic graph by adding one edge and then deleting one edge.
 Since $F$ is nice, this is impossible. \end{proof}

 \begin{definition} Let $H_F$ be an $F$-graph and let $F_1$ be an $F$-edge of $H_F$.
 We say that $F_0$ is an \emph{extra copy of $F$ in $H_F$ meeting $F_1$} if

 (i) $F_0$ is not present as an $F$-edge in $H_F$,